Research funder policies

-STFC policy incorporates the RCUK principles on data management and sharing.
+STFC policy incorporates the UKRI Common principles on data policy.

 STFC requires a Data Management Plan for all grant applications where the proposed research will produce or collect scientific data.
 These plans should follow STFC’s guidance which outlines 8 key areas to be covered.

 Data from STFC-funded research should be made publicly available where possible, with a short period of exclusive use following norms within the relevant discipline, and in general within six months of the associated publication.

 The Wellcome Trust expects researchers to make data, software and materials available with as few restrictions as possible.

 The Wellcome Trust requires an Output Management Plan (rather than a Data Management Plan) which covers data, software and materials whenever outputs (data, software and materials) are likely to be a valuable resource for others.
 The Wellcome Trust website outlines what is required in an Output Management Plan.